gjanco/mezmo-dd-marketplace/skykit_digital_signage/README.md

 ### Connecting Datadog Dashboards to Skykit

 When connected to Skykit’s CMS, the webview tool connects your Datadog dashboards to your screens.
+Skykit also offers secure authentication through [Dashboard Connections](https://www.skykit.com/products/dashboards/) if “static public data sharing” is disabled in your Datadog account.
+Dashboard Connections allows you to share your Datadog dashboards securely on your digital signage displays throughout your operations.
+If you're interested in purchasing this specialized license, please contact [Skykit sales](mailto:sales@skykit.com) to discuss a private offer.

 ### Pricing